Amy Schumer Claps Back At Trump Supporters Who Left Her Tampa Show

 It's Amy Schumer's party, and she'll poke the bear if she wants to.

-The comedian interrupted her Madison Square Garden set last night to address Sunday's Tampa show, when approximately 200 audience members are said to have walked out in protest over Schumer's negative comments about Donald Trump.
+The comedian interrupted her Madison Square Garden show last night to address Sunday's Tampa show, in which approximately 200 audience members are said to have left in protest over Schumer's negative comments about Donald Trump.

 "After the show, I want you to know that I will go straight to a rehab facility that will teach me how to make all people happy," she continued.
 "Both the rich, entitled, white people who are gonna vote for him and the very poor people — who’ve been tricked into it!